 Last updated: 19 August 2021

 Applications that require Design and Access Statements

-- Planning permission for development in a conservation area or world heritage site consisting of the provision of one or more dwelling houses or the provision of a building(s) where the floor space created is 100 square metres or more;
+- planning permission for development in a conservation area or world heritage site creating one or more dwelling houses or the provision of a building(s) where the floor space created is 100 square metres or more

-- access - to the development to ensure equal and convenient access to buildings/ spaces, the public transport network and access for emergency services where relevant.
+- access - to ensure equal and convenient access to buildings or spaces, the public transport network and access for emergency services where relevant.

 For most straightforward applications, the statement will be short, whereas more complicated applications will require a detailed report.